DEFRA/defra-ruby-template/README.md

-# Defra::Ruby::Template
+# Defra Ruby Template

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/defra/ruby/template`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+## About

-TODO: Delete this and the text above, and describe your gem
+Adds a GOV.UK-ready layout template and the [govuk_frontend assets](https://github.com/alphagov/govuk-frontend) to a Rails application.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to the application's Gemfile:

 ```ruby
 gem 'defra-ruby-template'